 Hemmer foot is one of my favourite presser feet – it is a time saver when I have to finish hems and edges in one go for a long length of fabric strips – imagine pressing and sewing 5 meters of fabric edge for a double sided ruffle!
 Yes, my hemmer foot is a gem among the many presser feet that I have.

 The hemmer foot has a small curl inside that takes in fabric and spits out perfectly rolled fabric edges.
 It can make small straight stitched baby hems as well rolled zig zag stitched edges – both good enough fabric edge finishes

-Most of the time you get this feet when you buy the sewing machine – I have a rolled hemmer foot which can be snapped on to the sewing machine – my old singer has one which attaches with a screw
+Most of the time you get this presser foot when you buy the sewing machine – I have a rolled hemmer foot which can be snapped on to the sewing machine – my old singer has one which attaches with a screw.

-There is a variation of this foot – it looks identical to the hemmer foot but crerates a different effect – that of a flat hem – the difference being that the small groove on the back of the foot is absent in the flat beading foot .
-You can see it on the picture below.
+There is a variation of this foot – it looks identical to the hemmer foot but creates a different effect – that of a flat hem – the difference being that the small groove on the back of the foot is absent in the flat beading foot .
+You can see it in the picture below.